Outline of Andhra Pradesh

 The following outline is provided as an overview of and topical guide to Andhra Pradesh:

-Andhra Pradesh – one of the 29 states of India, situated on the southeastern coast of the country.
-The state is the eighth largest state in India covering an area of 160,205 km2 (61,855 sq mi).[3]
-As per 2011 census of India, the state is tenth largest by population with 49,386,799 inhabitants.
+Andhra Pradesh is one of the 28 states of India, situated on the southeastern coast of the country.
+It is the seventh-largest state with an area of 162970 km2 and the tenth-most-populous state with 49,577,103 inhabitants as per 2011 census of India.
 On 2 June 2014, the north-western portion of the state was bifurcated to form a new state of Telangana.
-In accordance with the Andhra Pradesh Reorganisation Act, 2014, Hyderabad will remain the de jure capital of both Andhra Pradesh and Telangana states for a period of time not exceeding 10 years.
+In accordance with the Andhra Pradesh Reorganisation Act, 2014.
+Amaravati serves as the capital of the state with the largest city being Visakhapatnam.
+Telugu, used by majority of people and is the official language along with English.